 When it is not possible to check the validity of the priority claim at the search stage, because:

 However, if an assessment of the validity of the priority claim is necessary as a result of intermediate prior art or potential state of the art according to Art.
-54(3), and evidence is already available undermining the validity of the priority claim, then this should be brought up in the search opinion.
-For example, where the priority document is available at the time of drafting the search opinion and technical features of the claims are not present in the priority document, this may even be possible where a translation is required, but the examiner is familiar with the language of the priority document (see also B-VI, 5.3).
+54(3), and evidence is already available undermining the validity of the priority claim, then this needs to be brought up in the search opinion.
+For example, where the priority document is available at the time of drafting the search opinion and technical features of the claims are not present in the priority document, this may even be possible where a translation is required, but the search division is familiar with the language of the priority document (see also B‑VI, 5.3).